vbaboyan/vbaboyan.github.io/_pages/blog.md

 <li> Quantified Self: My Solution to Personalized Health & Fitness Tracking  (Expected: In December) <br>
 <li> B-Vitamins and Fatigue.
 (Expected: In January) <br>
 <li> Handedness, Language, and Schizophrenia: Insights From Cerebral Asymmetries.
 (Expected: In January) <br>
-<li> Practical Neuroscience: How an understanding of functional networks can help in everyday life.
+<li> Practical Neuroscience: How an understanding of functional brain networks can help in everyday life.
 (Expected: In January)